Noelierx/Noelierx/README.md

 # Hello world 👋!
 I'm Noëlie <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" alt="" width="50">

-👩‍💻 I'm currently Engineering Manager at [Jaji](https://jaji.fr/)!
+👩‍💻 I'm currently Engineering Manager at [Jaji](https://jaji.fr/) and teacher at [EEMI](https://www.eemi.com/)!
 I'm also a [Game'Her](https://gameher.fr/) contributor.
-I worked at [OpenClassrooms](https://openclassrooms.com/en) as frontend engineer and teacher at [EEMI](https://www.eemi.com/).
+I worked at [OpenClassrooms](https://openclassrooms.com/en) as frontend engineer.
 I also worked as an accessibility consultant.
 My passion lies in creating inclusive digital experiences and raising awareness about the importance of web accessibility.
 I'm also the founder of [Koala](https://meetkoala.netlify.app/en).

 ## 🌟 Skills